This website uses cookies to ensure you get the best experience on our website. Learn more

 Communications

 Tarangire Treetops has cellphone reception all around the camp.
-They also have WiFi in the central area, and a laptop which guests may borrow at no charge.
+They also have WiFi which is also available throughout the camp.

 TV & radio